pete-g00/Turing-Machine-Language/readme.md

 This is the repository for my Level 4 Computing (combined) project on Turing Machine Languages (TML).
-We consider a new approach to learning about Turing Machines by treating it as a programming language and compares it to the standard approach.
+We consider a new approach to learning Turing Machines by treating it as a programming language and compare it to the standard approach.
 It is supervised by Ornela Dardha.

 The directory structure is: